 I had it all figured out, right down to the last detail.
 I spent hours on the balcony with the door closed behind me while Alex sat on the oil stained railing, the old lady had tried cleaning it but never managed to get the stains out.

 Apart from the old lady, Alex didn’t have any family in Israel.
 My family was merely background noise: my wife, Iris, who took care of behaviorally challenged kids, and the twins, Ben and Beth.
+In Hebrew, the literal meanings of the two names are, respectively, “son” and “daughter”.
 Ben took an immediate liking to the scouts; he once dragged a gigantic wooden beam home to prove his devotion, and Beth started her own blog online.
 I don’t know what she did there.

 In the free community newspaper they deliver to every house, I read that the security situation was heating up and caution should be exercised.
 Children should not be out alone after dark; power locks should be installed in the car; a home security system indoors; they even steal dogs, it said.
 When we started giving things up, when it became a struggle to buy things for the house, when I gave up cigarettes, we used copies of the community newspaper that had piled up – seven, eight or nine in the front entrance of each house – to line the boxes we packed and placed in the reinforced security room.

 I studied Alex’s short, jagged toenails, the way he played with them in the hot air and tried to think about Iris.
 The way he sits with his legs wide apart, concentrating, dismantling the weapon down to its smallest parts, using a brush and a flannel cloth to clean them.
 When Iris would return from one of her conferences, she smelled of other counselors’ perfumes.
 It was summer, and the average temperature was thirty-eight degrees Celsius.